maekawatoshiki/sericum/README.md

-### this branch is "new-regalloc" to devise better register allocation system
+### this readme doesn't contain the latest information

 # Cilk